Colleges by Location

 Need-based aid is financial aid that a student can receive if they are determened to have financial need and meet other eligibility criteria.

-There were 2,256 students who obtained need-based financial aid of any kind.
-Need-based college-administered scholarship and grant aid at University of Wyoming isn't available to international students.
-The total number of students (including freshmen) who were determined to have financial need ended up being 3,273.
-The amount of federal need-based scholarships/grants awarded to the students at this institution summed up to $9,350,642, and state $2,771,846.
+2,224 students were given some form of need-based financial aid.
+Need-based college-administered scholarship and grant aid at University of Wyoming is available to international students.
+The total number of students (including freshmen) who were determined to have financial need ended up being 3,123.
+The amount of federal need-based scholarships/grants awarded to the students at this institution came to $10,604,941, and state $3,593,845.

 Average Amount of Aid Received